sruthik27/ctm/enabling_auto_completion_guide.md

 # Open the profile in notepad to edit it
 notepad $PROFILE

-# Add this copied content to end of your profile
+# Add the copied content to end of your profile file